AlexVinet/deluge_helm/README.md

 helm install deluge -f values.yaml .
 ```

-# You need to modify the pv.yaml and pvc.yaml with your own config.
+>note You need to modify the pv.yaml and pvc.yaml with your own config.